tool.RdConvert an object, such as an R function or an agent, into a Tool

 Arguments passed to a tool are converted according to the types

-, without any conversion by
+declared by can_accept_as, without any conversion by

 default.